Skip to Content

 One of the most important university buildings is the Old University.
 It houses the Great Hall, a magnificent auditorium used for academic ceremonies as well as the University Museum which offers an exciting tour and special exhibitions.

-Another one of the top things to see here is the student prison located in the back of the Old University.
+Another of the top things to see here is the student prison located in the back of the Old University.
 This was an old detention center where university students were punished for small offenses in the past.
 In its current form, it’s been preserved to showcase the walls and ceiling with different drawings and poems made by the students.

 Altstadt (Old Town of Heidelberg)

 The Altstadt, the oldest part of the city, sits just below the Heidelberg Castle grounds and gardens.
-Siimply exploring the charming old town is one of the best ways to get to know the city.
+Simply exploring the charming old town is one of the best ways to get to know the city.

-As you make your way through the narrow streets, you’ll stumble upon lively market squares, historic buildings and beautiful churches.
+As you make your way through the narrow streets, you’ll stumble upon lively market squares, historic buildings, and beautiful churches.
 Don’t forget to stroll down Hauptstrasse, the main shopping street and a beautiful pedestrian zone filled with both international brands and traditional shops as well as restaurants and cafes.

 Book this walking tour led by a qualified tour guide to discover all the must-sees and hidden gems of the romantic city of Heidelberg.